Hotiraripha/Hoti-s-World/README.md

 If you encounter the infinite loading bug upon starting a new game, press these keys in any order until the game loads, for some reason there is an invisible check or option you end up selecting by pressing these keys: tab, space, t and enter, and the game will load

+After loading and creating your character, you will get a prompt asking you if you have any mods that need loading, click yes and wait.

 Any questions you may have, critiscm feedback or inclusion proposals, feel free to join the discord and tell me.